120 Food Photography tips and tricks from photographers in 2021

-For a quick restaurant photo shoot, a camera, a reflector, a light, and a tripod may suffice.
-However, for a large commercial food photography shoot, multiple camera bodies, multiple lenses, lights, and tripods are required.10.
+For a quick restaurant photo session, a camera, a reflector, a light, and a tripod may suffice.
+However, for a large commercial food shoot, multiple camera bodies, multiple lenses, lights, and tripods are required.10.
 PROPS

 If shooting for non-commercial/person blog/feed work, the mobile is sufficient.
-Using the right applications for post-shoot touch up is essential though.
+Using the right applications for post-session touch up is essential though.

 Even though not every photographer recommends using a wide-angle lens, experimenting may lead to unexpected but desirable results.
 Wide-angle lens can also ensure that you do not miss any complementary elements in the photograph.13.
 BATTERY BACKUP